 - Health Records and Information Privacy Act 2002 (NSW).

-This means that UAC must uphold the NSW Information Protection Principles, the Australian Privacy Principles and the NSW Health Privacy Principles.
+This means that UAC must uphold the NSW State Information Protection Principles, the Australian Privacy Principles and the NSW Health Privacy Principles.
 UAC is committed to upholding these principles and has implemented policies and procedures to ensure they are met.

 What information does UAC hold?